-Auto Triage: The Auto Triage comes with a 3.58 inch blade that is made from N680 steel.
-The handle is made from G10 and aluminum and the knife has a drop point style.
-It’s an excellent choice for any rescue situation.
+Tactical Triage: The Tactical Triage comes with a 3.48 inch blade that is made from CPM-S30V (58-60 HRC) and a handy carbide glass breaker.
+The handle is made from G10 resin-soaked fiberglass and the blade is a serrated drop-point style.
+This Triage model is an excellent choice for EDC, tactical, and rescue situations.

 Mini Barrage: The Mini-Barrage is a folding knife with a 2.91 inch blade.
 The blade is made from 154CM steel and overall the knife measures 6.91 inches when open.
 It has an assisted opening mechanism for ease of use.

 Bedlam: The Bedlam comes with a 4 inch blade made from 154CM satin steel.
 This is a folding knife with manual opening and its overall length when open is 9.76 inches.
 It’s another high performance premium folder that’s slightly longer than other folding knives, which provides additional leverage when needed for difficult tasks.